 On the defensive side, Mendes would probably benefit from having more games under his belt.
 He has impressed defensively mainly due to his athletic gifts so far in his career.
 He has a breakneck recovery speed and is proficient in aerial duels.
 These factors help him get out of sticky situations.
 He has a less-than-ideal tackle success rate of 69% and an aerial success rate of about 50%.
 However, the starting signs of anticipation and positional know-how can already be seen in his game.
 With some tactical coaching and further games under his belt, he has the attributes to be a complete modern full-back.
 Till then, he joins a perfect team in PSG that will allow him more freedom in attack than defence.
 He might not be trusted to play the bigger games upon joining.

 WHAT THE STATS DON’T TELL

-Nuno Mendes is the ideal example of the player about whom the stats don’t tell the whole story.
-FIgures like 69% tackle success, one goal and one assist in 29 league matches mask the impact that he has on his side from game-to-game.
+Nuno Mendes is the ideal example of a player about whom the stats don’t tell the whole story.
+Figures like 69% tackle success, one goal and one assist in 29 league matches mask the impact that he has on his side from game to game.

 From the eye test, it becomes clear that Nuno Mendes’ footballing brain already belies his tender age.
 Be it moving forward with the ball or sniffing out counter-attacks before they happen, Mendes has an acute idea of spaces on the football pitch.
 His footballing education at Sporting started at the age of ten, as an attacking midfielder.
 This has helped him know about the nitty-gritty of space and time in football.